stevenjowens/erras/readme.md

 erras_rfid_reader.py starts up, reads and parses the CSV file, then goes into an infinite loop reading from the arduino serial port.

 Each time erras_rfid_reader.py loops, it checks the file modification date of the CSV file and reloads it if it is changed.
-This means that if new member data is added to wildapricot, you must a) wait long enough for erras_members.py to download it, then b) swipe the RFID reader or enter a keypad code to get erras_rfid_reader.py to loop so it checks the file modification date.
+This means that if new member data is added to wild apricot, you must a) wait long enough for erras_members.py to download it, then b) swipe the RFID reader or enter a keypad code to get erras_rfid_reader.py to loop so it checks the file modification date.

 If erras_rfid_reader.py receives a value from the serial port, it checks for an R (for RFID) or K (for keypad) prefix.
 It ignores any value that doesn't have a prefix.